itstanmaymitra/mysql-guide-sheet/README.md

     <column_name2> <data_type>
 );
 ```
-> By default, with the command above the table column cell will accept `Null` values.
+> By default with the command above, the table column cell will accept `Null` values.
 But we can disable accepting `NULL` values while creating table by the command bellow:
 ```
 CREATE TABLE <table_name>
 (